 «Jeffrey asked me»

 Just past 10am.
 February 25 2014, Lesley Groff sent an e-mail to IPI president Terje Rød-Larsen.
-Groff was one of Jeffrey Epstein's trusted assistants, once describing him as «an expansion of my brain».
+Groff was one of Jeffrey Epstein's trusted assistants, who he once described as «an expansion of my brain».

 «Hi Terje … Jeffrey requested I send you the below wiring instructions for the Mongolian meeting Larry Summers had in Davos», Groff wrote.